Family Meals Focus

 - Child and adolescent extreme obesity (BMI ≥ 120% of the 95th percentile): No change in adjusted values since 2011-2012.4

 Generally, biological data are designated as crossing the line from normal to abnormal at 2 or even 3 standard deviations (SD) away from the mean.
 Body weight is different.
-Policy-makers set the line from normal to abnormal for body weight for children at less than 2 SD above the mean, and for adults considerably less than 1 SD above the mean.3 No wonder so many of us are “obese!”
-Rather than being a disease, as defined by the American Medical Association, obesity as defined by the policy-makers appears to be a variant of normal.
-This is particularly true for adults, where the diagnostic cutoffs are so near the mean.
+Policy-makers set the line from normal to abnormal for body weight for children at less than 2 SD above the mean, and for adults at the mean!3 No wonder so many of us are “overweight!”
+Rather than being a disease, as defined by the American Medical Association, high BMI defined by the policy-makers appears to be a variant of normal.
+This is particularly true for adults, where the diagnostic cutoffs are at the mean.
 Not only that, but whether or not we consider obesity cutoffs to be reasonable, compared with children, adults are defined as being obese at lower percentiles.
 That means a person can leave childhood at “normal” weight and enter adulthood obese!

 - Child overweight: BMI plots at the 85th percentile or above, which is 1 standard deviation (SD) above the mean.